Virtual Fracture Clinic (VFC)

 Weight bear as tolerated

-On-line referral to virtual fracture clinic and give patient care plan and advise only to be contacted if a change in management is required
+Online referral to virtual fracture clinic and give patient care plan and advise will only be contacted if a change in management is required

 If there is a wound to be followed up by GP Practice nurse